-To facilitate the BYOD process, families may purchase an Asus Chromebook directly from York School at cost this summer ($269 plus shipping and tax).
+To facilitate the BYOD process, families may purchase an Acer Chromebook directly from York School at cost (approximately $365 plus shipping and tax).
 Please note that these are estimated prices and are subject to change.
-If you would like to participate in this program, please contact Fana Oldfield in the Business Office 831.372.7338 x135 / email@example.com.
-We ask that interested families make their decisions by July 10 so we can order the appropriate number of Chromebooks and have them ready by August 1 for pickup.
+If you would like to participate in this program, please contact Fana Oldfield in the Business Office 831.372.7338 x135 / firstname.lastname@example.org.
+We ask that interested families make their decisions by July 9 so we can order the appropriate number of Chromebooks and have them ready by August 1 for pickup.
 The total cost of the equipment will be confirmed at that time.

 If purchasing a laptop would cause a financial hardship for your family, please contact Fana Oldfield by July 1 to discuss your situation.
 The School is prepared to assist families with payment plans or other accommodations for the purchase of a suitable machine.

 All York students are required to sign and abide by the Acceptable Use Policy (AUP) and manage technology with respect, responsibility, and honesty.
 The AUP is included in registration materials sent to families each summer.